mickelindahl/hapi_account/README.md

 ## Features

-* Facebook login
-* Google login
+* Create and login user via facebook or google
-* Bearer token auth with cookie
-* Bearer token auth with payload
+* Bearer token auth with cookie or payload
 * Automatic deletion of expired tokens
-* Email verification and password reset
+* Endpoints for email verification and password reset
 * Add custom pre and post calls to each route.

 ## Installation